 - How to reduce your CO2 emissions while traveling.

 - Why it’s important to support local communities.

 - How to cut back on plastic usage around the world.

 - Why it’s essential to choose the right tour group.

-- Why tourists should avoid exploiting animal attractions (like riding elephants).
+- Why tourists should avoid unethical, exploitative animal encounters (like riding elephants).

 - How your visit positively or negatively impacts the region.

 While all of those things are extremely important when practicing sustainable travel and ecotourism, it seems as though one vital aspect is missing…

 I mean, the whole idea behind sustainable travel is leaving a positive impact wherever you wander, right?

 Whether that be on the environment, within the local community, or in the economy — it all matters.